 Breathing is similarly an instigator of flatulence.
 Exercise physiologist Jim White, told Health that “an individual’s inability to inhale and exhale properly can cause flatulence at a higher rate”.
 When you breathe rapidly, it forces excess air into the stomach and intestines before rushing to your anus.
 Ironically, breathing a certain way can also prevent flatulence during workouts.
 When you breathe in through your nose and out through your mouth, your body limits the amount of air reaching the GI tract.
 When this happens flatulence decreases.

-Other culprits of gym flatulence includes high-fibre foods which can create a lot of gas.
+Other culprits of gym flatulence include high-fibre foods which can create a lot of gas.
 According to Berookim this can include onions, cruciferous vegetables, Brussels sprouts, and legumes.
 The same goes for highly gaseous wheat, whole grains, carbonated drinks, and sugar alcohols.
 Whilst water is highly endorsed in any workout session, it can also be a flatulence trigger if consumed in huge amounts according to Audra Wilson, a nutritionist at the Metabolic Health and Surgical Weight Loss Centre.

 Thankfully there’s a solution to all of this fitness flatulence.
 Jim White explains that the perfect pre-workout snack is simply a banana for energy or peanut butter for protein and fat before a big sweat session.
 The most important take away from all of this is accepting that passing gas is natural especially at the gym.
 Just make sure that if it needs to be done, it’s done away from your fellow gym junkies.